w3c/cogai/demos/nlp/commonsense.md

 Benchmarks are one way to assess performance, e.g. scoring agents on their answers to multiple-choice questions, but this fails to explain how an agent understands and reasons.
 That requires a conversational interface that allows understanding to be probed through questions.

+## Plausible reasoning with imperfect knowledge

+Commonsense reasoning needs to be able answer such questions as:

+* What is the meaning of this utterance?
+* Why did the person say this utterance?
+* What is happening, and why?
+* What is likely to happen next?
+* How can I achieve my desired outcome?

+Plausible reasoning can be used to identify likely outcomes using causal knowledge and informed guesses.
+It can also be applied in reverse to identify the most likely causes for a given situation.
+The kind of reasoning varies, e.g. reasoning about people's motivation vs qualitative reasoning about physical systems.
+Knowledge can be compiled into rules of thumb for easy application (System 1), but need to be related to explanations in terms of deeper knowledge (System 2).

 ## Background resources
 <details>
    <summary>Here are a few resources for further reading:</summary>